-4. A procuring entity shall use an open tendering procedure for covered procurement unless Article 14.8 or Article 14.9 applies.
+4. A procuring entity shall use an open tendering procedure for covered procurement unless Article 8 (Qualification of Suppliers) or Article 9 (Limited Tendering) applies.

 Rules of Origin

 5. Each Party shall apply to covered procurement of a good the rules of origin that it applies in the normal course of trade to that good.